wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/wazuh_server_sources_rhel.rst

     # make -C src clean
     # make -C src clean-deps

-4. When the script asks what kind of installation you want, type ``manager`` to install the Wazuh Manager:
+4. When the script asks what kind of installation you want, type ``manager`` to install the Wazuh manager:

   .. code-block:: none